Splitting formulas for the local real Gromov-Witten invariants: Perturbations and transversality

+By definition, the Ruan-Tian perturbations $\nu$ used here are pulled back from $\U \ti \Si$ and $\nu$ must vanish along $ \U \ti V$.
+Therefore such perturbations identically vanish on both unstable domain components and on the projection to $V$ of the rubber components, so these must be treated separately.
 To obtain transversality on the stable components, we use the fact that the restriction to these components defines an embedding into $\U\ti \Si$.
 Transversality then follows by using variations either in $\nu$ (on the non-rubber components) or else in $\nabla \nu$ (on the rubber components) which have prescribed values at a suitable collection of points; we just need to ensure that the variations can be chosen so that they are tangent to the parameter space $\JV^\R(\Si, V)$, i.e. satisfy conditions \eqref{nu.real} and \eqref{nu.rel}.